-- Conferences with school personnel - Counseling services of school counselors, social workers or psychologists - Placement in alternative educational programs - Referral to community agencies for appropriate services.
+- Conferences with school personnel - Counseling services of school counselors, social workers, or psychologists - Placement in alternative educational programs - Referral to community agencies for appropriate services.

-SANDWICH SCHOOL COMMUNITY #430 TRANSPORTATION DEPARTMENT-BUS RULES:
+TRANSPORTATION DEPARTMENT-BUS RULES:

-PARENTS AND GUARDIANS
+PARENTS AND GUARDIANS:

 Please discuss these bus rules and procedures with your child.
-Your child should appreciate the important part he/she plays in accomplishing a SAFE and EFFICIENT bus ride.
+Your child should appreciate the important part they plays in accomplishing a SAFE and EFFICIENT bus ride.